wpendl99/.github/profile/simon/simon-pwa/simon-pwa.md

 # Simon Progressive Web Application

+⚠ Note that this deliverable is optional and ungraded.
+The information provided here is meant as extended course content.

 ![Simon](../simon.png)

 This deliverable demonstrates using Progressive Web Application (PWA) technology to integrate with mobile devices.